Beecher church fire destroys historic site during annual Oktoberfest celebration

 Saint Paul's Lutheran Church burned while members were enjoying an Oktoberfest celebration in the parking lot.

 The Beecher Fire Protection District responded to the church located in the 1400-block of W. Church Road just after 1:30 p.m. for an unrelated call.
-While the EMS crew treating a patient, they were alerted to a fire at the church, officials said.
+While the EMS crew was treating a patient, they were alerted to a fire at the church, officials said.

 The EMS crew helped evacuate the church as heavy smoke and fire billowed out of the north end of the church by the steeple.